QuantEcon/python_lecture_sandpit/source/rst/hs_invertibility_example.rst

 Thus, the econometrician's news :math:`u_t` potentially responds belatedly to agents' news :math:`w_t`.

-We will construct Figures from **Chapter 8 Appendix E of HS2013** to illustrate these ideas:
+We will construct Figures from Chapter 8 Appendix E of :cite:`HS2013` to illustrate these ideas:

 .. code:: ipython3